veillette/physics-book/contents/ch19ElectricPotentialEnergy.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-An evacuated tube uses an accelerating voltage of 40 kV to accelerate electrons to hit a copper plate and produce x rays.
+An evacuated tube uses an accelerating voltage of 40 kV to accelerate electrons to hit a copper plate and produce X-rays.
 Non-relativistically, what would be the maximum speed of these electrons?

 </div>
 </div>